Softmotions/ejdb/BASE.md

 ## Windows
 EJDB2 can be cross-compiled for windows

-**Note:** HTTP/Websocket network API is disabled and not supported on Windows until port of http://facil.io library (#257)
+**Note:** HTTP/Websocket network API is disabled and not yet supported

 Nodejs/Dart bindings not yet ported to Windows.